dbwest/elk/shakespeare.md

 - Magenta: https://magenta.mi7.dev
 - Yellow: https://yellow.mi7.dev

+2. Click `Log in with Elasticsearch`

-2. Log in with the credentials (to be supplied by the instructor).
+2. Log in with the credentials you got during pre-prep.

+3.